jbirch8865/jbirch8865/resources/docs/source/.compare.md

                                     "id": "company",
                                     "key": "company",
                                     "value": "1",
-                                    "description": "The ID of the organization"
+                                    "description": "{integer} The ID of the organization" }
-                                }
                             ]
                         },